 - (1) A module is a teaching unit, self-contained in terms of both time and content and comprised of various lectures and courses.
-Modules consist of not only lectures and courses, but also the examination prerequisites necessary for the completion of the module. - (2) The Master's thesis and the Master's colloquium are regarded as individual modules. - (3) A distinction is made between - compulsory modules: these must be completed by all students - compulsory elective modules: students may select these from a limited subject area - optional modules: students may freely choose these from the modules offered in their subject. - (4) All components within a module must be graded as "sufficient" (4.0), or with "successful participation" or higher, for the complete module to be passed. - (5) Credits are given for successfully completed modules, including their individual components.
-One credit corresponds to a workload of 30 hours. - (6) A grade report (Transcript of Records) will be issued at the end of each semester, listing all module and sub-module examinations students have passed, including the corresponding credits and grades.
+Modules consist of not only lectures and courses, but also the examination prerequisites necessary for the completion of the module. - (2) The Master's thesis and the final oral examination are regarded as individual modules. - (3) A distinction is made between - compulsory modules: these must be completed by all students - compulsory elective modules: students may select these from a limited subject area - (4) All components within a module must be graded as "sufficient" (4.0) or higher (=sub-module grades) for the complete module to be passed. - (5) Credits are given for successfully completed modules, including their individual components.
+One credit (CP) corresponds to a workload of 30 hours. - (6) A grade report (Transcript of Records) will be issued at the end of each semester, listing all module examinations students have passed, including the corresponding credits and grades.